flyteorg/flyte/rsts/index.rst

 Flyte is an open-source, container-native, structured programming and distributed processing platform.
 It enables highly concurrent, scalable and maintainable workflows for machine learning and data processing.

-Created at `Lyft <https://www.lyft.com/>`__, Flyte provides first class support for Python, Java, and Scala, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.
+Created at `Lyft <https://www.lyft.com/>`__ and shared with Spotify, Freenome and many others, Flyte provides first class support for Python, Java, and Scala, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.

 The core unit of execution in Flyte is the ``task``, which you can easily write with the Flytekit Python SDK: